1981 Atlantic hurricane season: Tropical Storm Arlene

-An area of thunderstorms originated in the eastern Pacific Ocean in early May, which crossed Central America into the western Caribbean, developing a low-level circulation on May 5 off the coast of Honduras.
-Thunderstorms were disorganized at first, although it organized sufficiently to develop into a tropical depression on May 6 near the Cayman Islands.
+An area of thunderstorms in the eastern Pacific Ocean crossed Central America into the western Caribbean, developing a low-level circulation on May 5 offshore Honduras.
+Convection organized enough that a tropical depression formed on May 6 near the Cayman Islands.
 It was a rare example of an Atlantic depression forming from a disturbance that originated in the eastern Pacific.
 Spiral rainbands developed around the center, and the depression intensified into Tropical Storm Arlene on May 7 while moving generally northeastward, steered by a ridge to its north.
-Arlene attained winds of 50 mph (85 km/h) before it moved ashore in eastern Cuba early on May 8.
-While crossing eastern Cuba, the circulation of Arlene became ill-defined, and the storm weakened into a tropical depression, with strong wind shear exposing the circulation.
-After an area of thunderstorms reformed, Arlene re-intensified after exiting Cuba, reaching winds of 60 mph (95 km/h) over the southeastern Bahamas, based on observations from the Hurricane Hunters.
-Arlene soon weakened again back to a tropical depression, and on May 9 the system was absorbed by an advancing trough.
-Late the next day, the combined systems reorganized and resembled having some subtropical characteristics, although it weakened further by May 11.
+Arlene struck eastern Cuba early on May 8 with winds of 50 mph (85 km/h).
+Strong wind shear and Arlene's passage over land weakened the storm to a tropical depression and caused its circulation to become ill-defined.
+After an area of convection reformed, Arlene re-intensified after exiting Cuba, reaching winds of 60 mph (95 km/h) and a minimum pressure of 999 mbar over the southeastern Bahamas, based on observations from Hurricane Hunters.
+Arlene soon weakened to a tropical depression again and was absorbed by an advancing trough on May 9.
+Late the next day, the combined systems reorganized and resembled having some subtropical characteristics, but it weakened further by May 11.

 As Arlene was approaching its first landfall, the National Hurricane Center noted the potential for heavy rainfall in Jamaica, Cuba, and the Bahamas; small boats in those regions were advised to remain at harbor.
 Meanwhile, the government of the Bahamas issued storm warnings for the central and southeastern portion of its country.
 There were no reports of damage or casualties from Cuba or the Bahamas, and therefore storm affects were judged to have been minimal.
 Early in the duration of Arlene, Cayman Brac reported 46 mph winds; later, peak winds in the Bahamas reached around 35 mph (55 km/h).
 Arlene was the only May tropical storm on record to affect the Cuban province of Camagüey, although its passage was mostly noticed in its disruption of sugar cane production.